squidfunk/mkdocs-material/docs/setup/setting-up-a-blog.md

 ...
 ```

-All posts belonging to the category will be automatically appended.
+All post excerpts belonging to the category are automatically appended.

   [add the category]: #adding-categories
   [page description]: ../reference/index.md#setting-the-page-description